cran/textreadr/README.md

     ## [1] "textreadr Creed"
     ## [2] "The textreadr package aims to be a lightweight tool kit that handles 80% of an analyst’s text reading in needs."
     ## [3] "The package handles .docx, .doc, .pdf, .html, .pptx, and .txt."

+    odt_doc %>%
+        read_document() %>%
+        head(3)

+    ## [1] "Hello World"                     "I am Open Document Text Format!"

+    pdf_doc %>%
+        read_document() %>%
+        head(3)

+    ## [1] "Interview with Mary Waters Spaulding, August 8, 2013\n\nCRAIG BREADEN: My name is Craig Breaden.
+I’m the audiovisual archivist at Duke University,\nand I’m with Kirston Johnson, the curator of the Archive of Documentary Arts at Duke.
+The date\nis August 8, 2013, and we are in Lexington, NC, talking with Mary Waters Spaulding about her\nlife and family, and particularly about her father, H. Lee Waters.
+For the recording, please state\nyour full name, date of birth, and place of birth.\n\nMARY WATERS SPAULDING: My name is Mary Elizabeth Waters Spaulding, and my place of\nbirth was Lexington, NC, on May 14, 1942.\n\nBREADEN: Can you describe what Lexington was like when you were growing up in the\n1940’s?\n\nSPAULDING: I remember it as a small town, but a thriving small town.
+Probably the reason it\nwas thriving was because of all the furniture factories in town, and that employed a lot of people\nand kept the town going.
+Of course, they’re no longer here, but at that time, it was thriving with\nthose.
+It was a very friendly town.
+My brother and I felt like we actually pretty much knew\neverybody in town, and a lot of that has to do with the fact that we saw so many photographs\nfrom our father, and we went with him on location to take photographs, and we got to meet a lot\nof people.
+It was just a very friendly town, and people were very kind, very thoughtful, and were\nalways very cordial with our father, H. Lee.
+One thing is, I don’t think any of us ever felt unsafe\nin this town; it was a very safe town to be in.
+We never felt threatened by anything.
+It was a very\nhappy childhood living in Lexington.\n\nBREADEN: Tell us about the rest of your family.\n\nSPAULDING: My older brother is eight years older than I am.
+His name is Tom Waters.
+We had\nan older sister, who would have been thirteen years older than I. My brother is 8 years older\nthan I. She was their firstborn, and she had an illness, she was epileptic at a very young age.\nShe probably started having seizures at --\n\nTOM WATERS: About six months.\n\nSPAULDING: -- about six months old, and they progressively got worse.
+At that time in the ‘30s,\nthey didn’t have the medication to help with that.
+Probably just the phenobarb was all she was\ngiven.
+Her seizures became more severe as she grew.
+She got to be a larger person, and very\ndifficult to handle this, my parents had difficulty with that.
+The seizures got so severe that they\njust could not manage it, so they took her to a state institution in Raleigh, the state hospital, and\nthat’s where she stayed until she died.
+We were allowed to visit her, like only once a month,\nbecause they wanted that to be her home, and they didn’t want her to want to go back home\nwith us.
+So, if our visits were more frequent, she would get more used to our being there and\nmiss us more, I guess.
+She contracted tuberculosis while she was there, and died at the age of\ntwenty-four.
+I can’t remember how old she was when she went there.
+I would say she was a"
+    ## [2] "teenager, like fourteen or fifteen, so she was there that long.
+I think it was ‘53 when she died\nthere.
+I don’t remember, but she was twenty-four when she died.
+Our mother, who played a\nlarge part in our family, she was H. Lee’s, our father’s, partner in many ways.
+They worked\ntogether, she worked at the studio.
+She helped him with the photographs.
+She helped him with\nthe sittings.
+She would help pose the brides in their dresses and their veils, and fix their hair,\nand help them get their makeup just right.
+She would also retouch the films by hand.
+She would\nalso color-tint photographs to make them look like color, with oil.
+And later in years, she learned\nhow to do the heavy oil application to the large portraits, that actually looked more like paintings\nthan they did photographs.
+They were quite a team.\n\nKIRSTON JOHNSON: What was your mother’s name?\n\nSPAULDING: Mabel Elizabeth Jarrell was her maiden name, and of course, Waters.
+I have my\nElizabeth is from my mom.
+Mary Elizabeth is from Mabel Elizabeth.\n\nBREADEN: How did they come to meet?\n\nSPAULDING: That’s an interesting story, rather comical.
+She was actually trained to be a nurse,\nand she was doing some training there in Lexington hospital.
+Our father’s mother, Gertrude\nWaters, was in the hospital for pneumonia, and they were in the same room, and I guess it was\na warm summer day, and they had a fan in the room, and the fan needed to be plugged in.
+Well,\nboth of them got under the bed at one time to plug this fan in, and that’s where they met.
+And\nthe rest is history. (laughter) I think that’s a cute story.\n\nJOHNSON: Were they both from Lexington?\n\nSPAULDING: No. Where was she from?
+He was from South Carolina, wasn’t he?\n\nWATERS: South Carolina.\n\nSPAULDING: He was from Greer, Gaffney, that area.
+And he moved to Erlanger with his mom\nand dad in the thriving Erlanger Mill days.
+She grew up in the orphanage in Thomasville,\nbecause her parents died like a year apart while she was still small.
+She had older brothers and\nsisters who didn’t have to, I think there were only three that actually went to the orphanage.
+So\nthat’s -- (Waters interrupts) Excuse me?\n\nWATERS: Mills Home.\n\nSPAULDING: Mills Home, okay.
+That’s in Thomasville.
+She graduated from high school there,\nand then she went into nurse’s training.
+Where they came from was...
+Wilmington area?\n\nWATERS: Wilmington area.\n\nSPAULDING: Wilmington area.
+That’s where her family was from.
+And that’s really pretty much"
+    ## [3] "all I know about the background.
+I’m working on that.\n\nBREADEN: Between them meeting and H. Lee Waters getting interested in photography and\nsetting up his studio in Lexington, how did that come together?\n\nSPAULDING: Actually our dad was an assistant or like an apprentice to another photographer\nwho was in the same building at...
+118 ½?\n\nWATERS: 118 ½.\n\nSPAULDING: 118 ½ Main Street.\n\nWATERS: The whole top floor.\n\nSPAULDING: The whole top floor of that building on the corner of Second Avenue and Main\nStreet.
+I can’t remember the gentleman’s first name.\n\nWATERS: Hitchcock.\n\nSPAULDING: Hitchcock was the last name.
+Mr. Hitchcock was a photographer, and he kind of\ntook our dad under his wing and offered him an assistantship or apprenticeship, and he loved it\nso much that he wanted to be a photographer on his own.
+So, when Mr. Hitchcock retired, which\nwas shortly after that --\n\nWATERS: About a year.\n\nSPAULDING: -- about a year after that, my father’s mother helped him buy the studio, so that\nthe two of them financially went together and bought the studio.\n\nWATERS: Financial documents of that transaction are down here in the archives (indiscernible).\n\nSPAULDING: All the equipment, and -- now, of course that top floor they rented, they didn’t own\nthe building, but he bought the photography business from him.\n\nJOHNSON: So all the equipment, everything…\n\nSPAULDING: Everything, all the cameras and everything, darkroom, chemicals, so it was\nalready pretty much set up, and then it grew from there.\n\nBREADEN: Did you ever work with your father in his studio?\n\nSPAULDING: Yes, I did.
+I can’t say I spent numerous hours there as a small child, but I\nremember going up and just enjoying being in the atmosphere of the photographs and all the\nhustle bustle of taking the sittings, down to developing the negatives, to printing, drying the"

+    pptx_doc %>%
+        read_document() %>%
+        head(3)

+    ## [1] "Hello World"  "Tyler Rinker" "Slide 1"

+    rtf_doc %>%
+        read_document() %>%
+        head(3)

+    ## [1] "Researcher 2:\tOctober 7, 1892."
+    ## [2] "Teacher 4:\tStudents it’s time to learn."
+    ## [3] "[Student discussion; unintelligible]"

     txt_doc %>%
         read_document() %>%